gpufit/Gpuspline/README.md

 Instructions for building Gpuspline are found in the documentation: [Building from source code](https://github.com/xxx/blob/master/docs/installation.rst).

+## Examples

+Examples for using Gpuspline in Matlab and Python are in the [examples](examples) folder.
+Examples using splines to perform fitting are located in the examples section of [Gpufit](https://github.com/gpufit/Gpufit).

 ## Authors

 Gpuspline was created by Adrian Przybylski, Jan Keller-Findeisen and Mark Bates at the Max Planck Institute for Biophysical Chemistry, in Göttingen, Germany.